Smartcalling/SmartCalling-iOS/SmartCalling.xcframework/ios-arm64/SmartCalling.framework/README.md

   }
 }
 ```
+Please note that background processes can affect both battery and data usage on your user's device.

 ## Anti-Vishing (with CallKit extension)

+The following section is only relevant if you are using the SmartCalling Anti-Vishing feature.<br/>
 In order to activate SmartCalling Anti-Vishing feature, you first need to create a Call Directory Extension.

 <img src="https://github.com/Smartcalling/SmartCalling-iOS/blob/master/Readme/callkit.png?raw=true" width="400">